 #Comment Ends

-The parties can agree to have a life insurance award enter so as to provide life insurance that can be purchased by a limited dollar amount for the premium.
-Where such orders are modifiable and later modified, if there is not new premium limit in the modified order, then the obligor must provide life insurance in the modified amount, irrespective of the premium, until that order is modified again.
+The parties can agree to have a life insurance award enter to provide life insurance that can be purchased by a limited dollar amount for the premium.
+Where such orders are modifiable and later modified, if there is no new premium limit in the modified order, then the obligor must provide life insurance in the modified amount, irrespective of the premium, until that order is modified again.
 Mecartney v.
 Mecartney, 206 Conn.
 App.
 243 (2021).

 While the statute specifically mentions life insurance as security, it does not mean other types of security could not be sought, such as the establishment of a trust or a mortgage.